 David Bailey, EDGE

 Another name to watch for the Titans is edge rusher David Bailey out of Texas Tech.
 Bailey played the first three seasons of his college career at Stanford before transferring to Texas Tech.
 While he was at Stanford, Bailey completed his degree in under four years and was named to the ACC All-Academic Team.
 In Bailey’s senior season at Texas Tech, he recorded an impressive 14.5 sacks.
 Bailey could be the type of prospect that Robert Saleh falls in love with and wants on his defense.
+Bailey ran a 4.5 40-yard dash, proving he has great speed for his position.

 Written By: AJ Hughes